How do employers know you’re the right person for a job? Skills.

 How do you align your resume with the job?
 Read the job description closely.
 Then highlight or underline every skill in the post.

-Take this insurance sales agent job description, for example, to see how we’ve highlighted the skills:
+Take this insurance sales agent job description, for example, to see the skills in bold:

 STEP 2